-Pursuant to IRS Notice 2019-45, coverage is provided for expanded preventive care Services for labs and screenings without any cost sharing requirements such as Copayments, Coinsurance amounts and Deductibles:
+Pursuant to IRS Notice 2019-45, coverage is provided for expanded preventive care Services for laboratory tests and screenings without any cost sharing requirements such as Copayments, Coinsurance amounts and Deductibles:

 - 1. Retinopathy screening for diabetics - 2.
 HbA1C for diabetics - 3.
-Low density Lipoprotein lab test for people with heart disease - 4.
-INR lab test for liver failure and bleeding disorders
+Low density Lipoprotein laboratory test for people with heart disease - 4.
+INR laboratory test for liver failure and bleeding disorders